isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 ---

 # CGIAR Engagement Relating to Water Systems
 Water Systems play an important role for all five impact areas that are at the focus of the CGIAR research for development efforts.
+Indeed, improving the availability and the quality of water sources can improve nutrition, health and food security by increasing agricultural yields through irrigation, and improving sanitation and hygiene.
+Similarly,

 ## Main CGIAR Priorities
 ### Current